 Looking for natural solutions to keep your skin healthy?
 You will love this homemade DIY Homemade Antibacterial Spray for Skin.
 With lavender, helichrysum, and tea tree oil, this blend works well and smells great.
 It is perfect for keeping on hand for scraped knees and minor burns, and it can double up as a hand sanitizer or even cleaner!

 Are you tired of using chemical-laden antibacterial sprays that can be harmful to your health and the environment?
 Why not try making your own all-natural, homemade antibacterial spray with essential oils?

 Not only is it easy to make, but it's also effective!

 In this blog post, we'll show you how to make your own homemade antibacterial spray using essential oils and other natural ingredients.
 Say goodbye to harsh chemicals and hello to a healthier home!

 There are many commercial antibacterial sprays on the market, but they can be expensive.

 Plus, they may not be quite as healthy as you think.

-I try to avoid using commercially available hand sanitizers and antibacterial sprays because they can contain endocrine disruptors that may harm your health.
+I avoid using commercially available hand sanitizers and antibacterial sprays because they can contain endocrine disruptors and other toxic chemicals that may harm your health.

 Why This Recipe Works